How to use Autofac for Dependency Injection in ASP.NET MVC

 }

-This time we will play the demo.
-You need to create a ApiController or Controller, then add your code as shown below
+You can create a ApiController or Controller, then add your code as shown below

 public class InvoiceController : ApiController